reactgraphqlacademy/fb-messenger/README.md

  git checkout SSR-part2
  ```

-* Copy & paste public/index.html into src/server/render.js, then `npm start` the project, and navigate to [http://localhost:8888](http://localhost:8888),
+* Copy & paste public/index.html into src/server/render.js, then `npm start` the project, and navigate to [http://localhost:8888](http://localhost:8888).
-* How do you fix the following error “Invariant Violation: Browser history needs a DOM
-”?
-Hint: replace BrowserRouter by ServerRouter on the server
+* How do you fix the following error “Invariant Violation: Browser history needs a DOM”?
+Hint: replace BrowserRouter by ServerRouter on the server.
-* Add a &lt;script&gt; to the bundle.js at the bottom of the &lt;body&gt; in src/server/render.js
+* Add a &lt;script&gt; to the bundle.js at the bottom of the &lt;body&gt; in src/server/render.js.
-* In src/server/render.js add the bodyHTML from renderToString in the html element that is the root of the React app
+* In src/server/render.js add the bodyHTML from renderToString in the html element that is the root of the React app.
 * (With JS enabled) If you navigate to [http://localhost:8888/crazypeacock512](http://localhost:8888/crazypeacock512), there is a warning that says “Warning: Text content did not match.
 Server: "Threads" Client: "Conversation with "”.
-To fix it, you need to add a prop location={req.url} to the router in src/server/index.js
+To fix it, you need to add a prop location={req.url} to the router in src/server/index.js.
 * hydrate instead of render
 * If you disable JS, can you see any Thread or Conversation?
 Why is that? how can we fix it?